SindreKjelsrud/kjelsrud.dev/README.md

 | Catppuccin Crust | ![#181926](https://via.placeholder.com/10/181926?text=+) `#181926` |

 ## Versionlog
+- The first iteration of my website was plain html and css..
-- The first iteration of my website was a Hugo-instance that used a readymade theme called "PaperMod".
+- The second iteration of my website was a Hugo-instance that used a readymade theme called "PaperMod".